Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

-Choosing the right breast implant to achieve your preferred breast size can sometimes be very confusing.
+Choosing the right breast implant to get your preferred breast size can sometimes be very confusing.

 Implant size and breast cup size are two very different things.
 Silicone implants are measured in cubic centimetres (cc), while the final breast size for a bra is measured in cup size.